bilalcaliskan/s3-manager/README.md

 Available Commands:
-  clean       clean subcommand cleans the app, finds and clears desired files completion  Generate the autocompletion script for the specified shell find        find subcommand finds the files which has desired substrings in it help        Help about any command
+  clean       clean subcommand cleans the app, finds and clears desired files completion  Generate the autocompletion script for the specified shell search      search subcommand searches the files which has desired substrings in it help        Help about any command

 Flags: